opticaliqlusion/collatz/README.md

 otherwise $C_7(x) = 7x+1$

-This generalization produces several well-behaved functions.
-In this script, $C_3$ (obviously), $C_5$, $C_7$, and $C_{25}$ are observed to "converge", or every element tested in reduction (tens of millions in sequence and in random) converge to the trivial loop surrounding 1.
-However, other functions, such as $C_9$, $C_{11}$, $C_{13}$ form non-trivial loops, and thus do not converge.

 The coefficient $C_n$ creates a function behaving in one of the three following ways:

 * **Converge**: The function resulting from the coefficient $C_n$ reduces, under iteration, every integer to $1$, resembling the classic $3x+1$ problem.
 * **Diverge**: The function causes integers to "explode", and increase rapidly under iteration, with no limit.
 This is observed in other Collatz-related problems.
-* **Non-Trivial Loop**: The function creates more than one non-trivial loop.
-That is, an integer under iteration can enter a loop that prevents the iteration from ever reducing to 1.
+* **Non-Trivial Loop**: The function creates at least one non-trivial loop.
+(A loop is non-trivial if it is not the loop containing $1$) That is, an integer under iteration can enter a loop that prevents the iteration from ever reducing to 1.
 This is the common failure under our "Strong" generalization.

+This generalization produces several well-behaved functions.
+In this script, $C_3$ (obviously), $C_5$, $C_7$, and $C_{25}$ are observed to "converge", or every element tested in reduction (tens of millions in sequence and in random) converge to the trivial loop surrounding 1.
+However, other functions, such as $C_9$, $C_{11}$, $C_{13}$ form non-trivial loops, and thus do not converge.

+###### Approach

+We do three tests
+1. Reduce millions of random integers of the largest size we can handle (up to 50 bits or so)
+2. Reduce every integer from $1$ to `BIG_N` for each candidate coefficient
+2. Finally, for each $C_n$ remaining, we attempt to reduce truly large numbers (>500 bits) in python with the arbitrary precision libraries

+What remains are the coefficients that create Strong Collatz functions that converge to $1$ under iteration!

 ###### Results